 Keep a pulse on your culture's development

 Identify the needs and sentiment of your people to help them feel heard, and to identify what matters most, with regular surveys.
 Wondering how to plan your survey strategy or how often to survey your employees?
 Again, there’s no single answer.
-Most companies survey their employees once a year, though you may have reason to do so more often (think feedback on remote work and the pandemic).
+Most companies survey their employees once a year, though you may have reason to do so more often (think feedback on remote work).
 Survey fatigue is real, but typically only occurs if leadership is not making any positive change based on employee feedback.